zhiyuanLiang1996/UDND-Capstone_starbucks/README.md

 - Starbucks_Capstone.ipynb: Notebook for the project
 - Starbucks_Capstone.pdf: pdf of the blog for the project
 - Who can get Starbuck coupons.html: html for the blog post
+- Who can get Starbuck coupons.pdf: pdf version of blog

 ## Results<a name="results"></a>
 The main results can be seen from the Notebook and the write up and the notebook I post in this project